-Honoring Black History: The Community Voice empowers the voices of black Kansans
+Honoring Black History: The Community Voice empowers the voices of Black Kansans

 “My mom and my dad used to read The Community Voice all the time,” Natania Watie said.

-Years later, Watie now works for The Voice as both a writer and marketing coordinator.
+Years later, Watie now works for The Community Voice as both a writer and marketing coordinator.

 Its audience continues to grow with the paper, which is now available online.
 It has become the second largest non-daily outlet in the state.

-The writers tackle difficult issues like the coronavirus pandemic, black lives matter protests and politics.
-The Voice recently launched a new initiative for stories on criminal justice reform.
+The writers tackle difficult issues like the coronavirus pandemic, Black Lives Matter protests and politics.
+The Community Voice recently launched a new initiative for stories on criminal justice reform.

 “It just continues to grow during this time because it’s just so much more important to so many things going on and we provide that trusted source of information,” Gooch said.